Our Parents

 Our free tool provides options, advice, and next steps based on your unique situation.

-If your loved one doesn’t want to hand off financial responsibility to someone else without providing clear guidelines for what they’d like to see happen with their assets and investments, then you should all meet with an attorney to develop an estate plan.
+If your loved one doesn’t want to hand off financial responsibility to someone else without providing clear guidelines for what they’d like to see happen with their assets and investments, you should meet with an attorney to develop an estate plan.
+This is the stage when getting legal advice for dementia becomes essential.

-Lawyer Jennifer Cona advises that “an asset protection plan along with properly prepared estate planning documents by an experienced elder law attorney provides a clear plan of your loved one’s wishes.”
+Lawyer Jennifer Cona explains that “an asset protection plan along with properly prepared estate planning documents by an experienced elder law attorney provides a clear plan of your loved one’s wishes.”

-She explains that “An experienced elder law attorney can break down the options and strategies for protecting assets, preserving investments and income while meeting your loved one’s care and living arrangement preferences.”
+She goes on to say, “An experienced elder law attorney can break down the options and strategies for protecting assets, preserving investments and income while meeting your loved one’s care and living arrangement preferences.”

-A financial power of attorney can make sure your loved one doesn’t get taken advantage of, but for someone in the early stages of dementia who wants to take more direct control over their financial future and decisions, an estate plan lets them lay out more specific plans and intentions.
+A financial power of attorney can ensure your loved one doesn’t get taken advantage of, but for someone in the early stages of dementia who wants to take more direct control over their financial future and decisions, an estate plan lets them lay out more specific plans and intentions.

 Talk with a Senior Care Advisor